3-Day Tulum Travel Guide

 Private Chef

-After having such an eventful day, we hired Chef Eduardo Reyes to come cook dinner for us in our villa.
+After having such an eventful day, we hired Chef Eduardo Reyes to cook dinner for us in our villa.
 The dinner was by far one of our best dining experiences in Tulum!

 Day 3 – Chichén Itzá + Akumal